Welcome to today's edition of the Rush 24-7 podcast.

 I have made this abundantly clear.

-Thus, shouldn't it be simple to conclude that the real objective is objected Operation Chaos is, as I have said, it provides a mechanism and a forum to weaken both of these two so that whenever November comes around, no matter what our candidate happens to be saying or doing, he'll win.
+Thus, shouldn't it be simple to conclude that the real objective of Operation Chaos is, as I have said, it provides a mechanism and a forum to weaken both of these two so that whenever November comes around, no matter what our candidate happens to be saying or doing, he'll win.

 Because these two will have been deemed unacceptable because they are unacceptable.